 NPS+ is the Solution

 We know NPS will never go away.
-Too many companies rely on this metric, and we acknowledge that for many of you reading this right now, your performance is often measured on NPS.
+Too many companies rely on this metric, and we recognize that many of you reading this measure your performance based on NPS.
 We absolutely think there’s value in having one metric that gives you a pulse on your entire customer experience.
 The problem is that the world is different today than it was when NPS began.
 Most companies are only hearing from less than one percent of their customer base, which can be dangerous.

 Today, everyone has their mobile phone in their pocket at all times, and people are more accessible than ever.
 You have a unique opportunity to gather much more valuable and actionable customer feedback if you evolve NPS to NPS+.

-NPS+ is the simple solution our team devised to meet our customers’ needs while still sticking to our beliefs about actionable customer feedback.
+Our team devised NPS+ as a simple solution to meet our customers’ needs while adhering to our beliefs about actionable customer feedback.
 The goal of a Net Promoter Score-type survey should be to determine the path necessary to change detractors, neutral customers, and even promoters to strong brand advocates.
 NPS+ does just that.
 By simply asking customers, “Why did you choose this score?” after the traditional rating question and allowing customers to provide unstructured feedback, we have helped companies to contextualize the NPS score and to understand where their customers think they’re doing well and where they need to improve — and made the survey valuable and relevant for the end customer.

 Imagine the value in creating campaigns to turn detractors into promoters, moving passives up on the scale, and identifying power-customers to participate in product development (such as beta-testing).
 By segmenting detractors, passives, and promoters in specific ways, companies move from tracking a number to actually taking action.
 While follow-up is historically challenging after NPS, Alchemer Mobile (formerly Apptentive)’s NPS+ Surveys make it a core part of the strategy.